smathot/osweb-standalone/readme.md

   -h, --help         show this help message and exit --fullscreen       Fullscreen mode
   --log_url log_url  A url for data logging
+  --dest dest        The name of the HTML file to be generated in public_html
 ~~~

+## Logging

+If you specify a log url, this will be called every time that the `logger` item is executed.
+The to-be-logged variables are simply appended as a JSON string to the URL.

 ## License